 Don’t forget to PIN to your favorite baking board!

-Lemon Sweet Rolls with Lemon Cream Cheese Icing ~ a lightly sweet, soft yeast roll with a lemon infused dough, and a sweet lemon filling, topped with a lemony cream cheese icing.
-We love lemon!
+A lightly sweet, soft yeast roll with a lemon infused dough and a sweet lemon filling, topped with a lemony cream cheese icing.

 - Lemon peel from 1 lemon